Note

 In Protected items > Replicated items, click the VM > +Test Failover.

 Select the Latest processed recovery point for this tutorial.
-This fails over the VM to the latest available point in time.
+This option fails over the VM to the latest available point in time.
 The time stamp is shown.
-With this option, no time is spent processing data, so it provides a low RTO (recovery time objective).
+By using this option, no time is spent processing data, so it provides a low RTO (recovery time objective).

-In Test Failover, select the target Azure network to which Azure VMs will be connected after failover occurs.
+In Test Failover, select the target Azure network to which Azure VMs connect after failover occurs.

-Click OK to begin the failover.
-You can track progress by clicking on the VM to open its properties.
-Or you can click the Test Failover job in vault name > Settings > Jobs > Site Recovery jobs.
+Select OK to begin the failover.
+You can track progress by selecting the VM to open its properties.
+Or you can select the Test Failover job in vault name > Settings > Jobs > Site Recovery jobs.

 After the failover finishes, the replica Azure VM appears in the Azure portal > Virtual Machines.
 Check that the VM is the appropriate size, that it's connected to the right network, and that it's running.